jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/07/23/podcasts/nice-white-parents-serial.html.html.md

 <div class="css-53u6y8">

+“Nice White Parents” was reported by Chana Joffe-Walt; produced by Julie Snyder; edited by Sarah Koenig, Neil Drumming and Ira Glass; editorial consulting by Eve L. Ewing and Rachel Lissy; and sound mix by Stowe Nelson.

 The original score for “Nice White Parents” was written and performed by the jazz group The Bad Plus.
 The band consists of bassist Reid Anderson, pianist Orrin Evans and drummer Dave King.